 What Are the Solutions for Stucco Defects?

-Because traditional stucco has many drawbacks when it comes to water exposure and retention, builders are supposed to employ a variety of solutions to prevent those drawbacks from affecting homes and other buildings.
+Because traditional stucco has many drawbacks regarding water exposure and retention, builders are supposed to employ various solutions to prevent those drawbacks from affecting homes and other buildings.
 Those solutions include:

 - Installing stucco over drainage layers to allow water to drain freely from buildings